Limits to Perception by Quantum Monitoring with Finite Efficiency: Illustrations

 Consider the case of a one dimensional harmonic oscillator with position and momentum operators $X$ and $P$.
 We assume agent $\mathcal{B}$ is monitoring the position of the oscillator with an efficiency $\eta$.
 The dynamics is dictated by Eq.~\eqref{eq:master-filtered} for the case of a single monitored observable $X$, and can be determined by a set of differential equations on the moments of the Gaussian state $\rhob{t}$~\cite{DohertyPRA99,JacobsIntro2006}.
-We prove in the Supplemental Material that the purity of the density matrix for long times has a simple expression in terms of the measurement efficiency, satisfying $\purityB \longrightarrow \sqrt{\eta}$ for long times.
-Equation~\eqref{eq:bound-bob} and properties of Gaussian states~\cite{PhysRevA.68.012314,ParisGaussian2005, HayashiGaussian2007,adesso2014continuous} then imply